- Overview

 - Secondary Storage: Includes devices like hard drives and SSDs, which provide substantial storage capacity at much lower costs and slower access times compared to RAM.

-- Utilizes the principle that programs tend to access a relatively small portion of their address space at any instant in time.
+- Locality of Reference: Utilizes the principle that programs tend to access a relatively small portion of their address space at any instant in time.
 This can be spatial, where data close to recently accessed data is accessed soon, or temporal, where recently accessed data is likely to be accessed again soon.
+This principle allows us to cache (e.g: recently used data) for faster performance.

 By understanding the structure and function of the memory hierarchy, systems can be designed to efficiently handle varied process demands, improving both the speed and performance of computer systems.